sinorga/MuranoCLI/README.markdown

 Do more from the command line with [Murano](https://exosite.com/platform/)

+MrMurano is the command-line tool that interacts with Murano and makes different tasks easier.
+MrMurano makes it easy to deploy code to a solution, import many product definitions at once, set up endpoints and APIs, and more.

 MrMurano works around the idea of syncing, much like rsync.
 Files from your working directory are synced up (or down) from Murano.